Join us for worship

 6:00 pm Saturday - A quiet, reflective service of Holy Communion.
 This is a spoken service with no hymns.

-10:00 am Sunday - A family friendly communion service.
+10:00 am Sunday - A family friendly contemporary communion service.
 The service and the songs for this service are projected onto screens at the front of the church, making it easy to follow along, especially for new comers to Anglican worship.
-There is a special children's talk and song as part of the service. (currently no singing due to Covid restrictions)
+There is a special children's talk and song as part of the service.

 All of our services are conducted in the Anglican tradition of Christian worship, which means every service normally includes: